ankane/searchjoy/README.md

 - track conversions week over week
 - monitor the performance of top searches

-Works with Rails 3.1+ and any search engine, including Elasticsearch, Sphinx, and Solr
+Works with any search platform, including Elasticsearch, Sphinx, and Solr

 :cupid: An amazing companion to [Searchkick](https://github.com/ankane/searchkick)